Curriculum and Instruction - Masters of Education

 - General M.Ed. in C&I (Online only)

-- Graduates in this online only option will work toward becoming an education generalist, an action researcher, and/or an education specialist in the area of their choice.
+- Graduates in this online program will work toward becoming an education generalist, an action researcher, and/or an education specialist in the area of their choice.
 Students will acquire a wide range of knowledge and skills in different theories, educational foundations, research methodologies, blended and personalized learning, or a specific content area of interest.
 Students will work closely with their advisor to choose courses that meet their individual needs and interests as articulated by the student.

 - General M.Ed. for Dual Credit Credential